Who we are

 Our Team

-Hospice Southland brings together a multidisciplinary team of nurses, doctors, allied health professionals, support staff, and Volunteer Talent.
+Hospice South brings together a multidisciplinary team of nurses, doctors, allied health professionals, support staff, and Volunteer Talent.

 Each member of our team contributes specialist skills and lived experience to provide holistic care.